RagnarB83/ash-documentation/docs/Metalloprotein-II.rst

 While we could add bonding information to specialresidue.xml and try to match the connectivity in the PDB-file an easier solution is to remove the connectivity information by creating a modified version of the PDB-file.
-This should probably always be an acceptable solution since we will constraint our metal-cluster residue anyway, as we don't have forcefield parameters available.
+This should probably always be an acceptable solution since we will constrain our metal-cluster residue anyway, as we don't have forcefield parameters available.
 Thus we make a modified version, called 6lk1-mod.pdb, that does not contain the CONE lines and we also remove most header lines of the PDB-file (all lines before ATOM/HETATM section begins).

 Next we run our script again (now using 6lk1-mod.pdb as input PDB file):